WWE News: Chris Jericho Blasts WWE And Brock Lesnar Over ‘Money In The Bank’ Main Event

 — WWE (@WWE) May 20, 2019

 Chris Jericho appears to have a history of friction with Brock Lesnar, dating back to 2016 when Jericho and Lesnar reportedly had a “heated backstage confrontation” after the former accused the latter of legitimately attacking Randy Orton during their match at SummerSlam, as noted by Sportskeeda.
-Citing information from the Wrestling Observer Newsletter, the outlet added that Jericho only calmed down after Orton convinced him that he and Lesnar had actually planned the controversial match ending,
+Citing information from the Wrestling Observer Newsletter, the outlet added that Jericho only calmed down after Orton convinced him that he and Lesnar had actually planned the controversial match ending.

 More recently, Jericho took to Twitter in January, shortly after he signed with All Elite Wrestling, to refer to Lesnar as someone who needs to “lose the gut.”
 Per WrestleTalk, the 48-year-old multiple-time champion also threw some shade at WWE, Ring of Honor, and Impact Wrestling at that same time, saying that AEW “[doesn’t] need those companies” and is only interested in “maybe 6-8 of your talents [in] total.”